3dcitydb/3dcitydb-docs/source/impexp/preferences/citygml-import.rst

-In addition to the Database tab on the operations window, which lets you enable and disable spatial and normal indexes in the 3D City Database manually (cf. :numref:`impexp_executing_database_operations_chapter`), with this preference settings a default index strategy for database imports can be determined.
+In addition to the Database tab on the operations window, which lets you enable and disable spatial and normal indexes in the 3D City Database manually (cf. :numref:`impexp_executing_database_operations_chapter`), this preference dialog lets you set a default index strategy for database imports.

 .. figure:: ../../media/impexp_import_preferences_indexes_fig.png
    :name: impexp_import_preferences_indexes_fig